 - Verbal abuse – Daycare providers are prohibited from humiliating or otherwise verbally abusing a child.
 Prohibited behaviors include making threats, using profanity, or making belittling remarks about a child or his or her family.

 - Controlling children with medication – No daycare provider is permitted to medicate a child without parental consent and written medical authorization by a licensed professional.

 - Using restraint devices to discipline or control children – This is prohibited for family childcare centers under 290-2-3.11(3) and for other care facilities under similar code provisions.

-- Improper supervision or other negligence – If the care providers or staff are unreasonably careless in watching the kids, protecting them or ensuring their safety, then the daycare center can be held responsible for any harm that results — even if there was no intentional abuse or wrongdoing.
+- Improper supervision or other negligence – If the care providers or staff are unreasonably careless in watching the kids, protecting them or ensuring their safety, then the daycare center can be held responsible for any harm that results—even if there was no intentional abuse or wrongdoing.

 Taking Action against Negligence or Abuse in Childcare Centers

-If you have put your trust in a daycare provider or childcare facility and your child has been injured because someone at the daycare facility intentionally hurt your child or was negligent in watching your child, you have legal rights.
+If you have put your trust in a daycare provider or childcare facility and your child has been injured because someone at the daycare facility intentionally hurt or was negligent in watching your child, you have legal rights.
 You can file a civil lawsuit against the daycare facility in order to recover compensation for the losses your child and family have endured.

 Our Atlanta daycare injury lawyers can help you determine who should be held legally responsible for your child’s injuries.
 We can help you gather the evidence you need to prove your case and recover compensation for medical bills and other damages such as pain and suffering and emotional distress.
 If childcare negligence or abuse led to your child’s death, we can also help you to recover wrongful death damages to get some measure of justice for your family.